Located 13 km south of Adelaide’s CBD, Belair National Park is an ideal place to get active or enjoy a family picnic in

 Within Belair we are also lucky enough to have a population of nationally endangered southern brown bandicoots.
 You might spot one along the Valley Loop Hike and the RSL walk.

-Throughout the month of October, Belair National Park is being celebrated as National Parks and Wildlife Service South Australia’s Park of the Month.
+Throughout the month of April, Belair National Park is being celebrated as one of National Parks and Wildlife Service's Parks of the Month.
 There’s heaps of events and activities to get involved in to help you explore the park.
 Check the website for all the details.

 Prefer to explore at your own pace?
-Check out 10 things to see and do at Belair National Park for more insider tips to take on board for your next visit.
+Check out these 10 things to see and do at Belair National Park for more insider tips to take on board for your next visit.